 There are opportunities for personal development through our strong links with local supervisors and training initiatives, as well as HEE-funded training courses that are currently linked with CMH Community Transformation.

-If youre interested in working within psychology services in a busy multi-disciplinary team, based in the coastal Tyne & Wear, for a large Trust rated as Outstanding by CQC, then please dont hesitate to apply, and/ or contact us to find out more.
+If youre interested in working within psychology services in a busy multi-disciplinary team for a large Trust rated as Outstanding by CQC, then please dont hesitate to apply, and/ or contact us to find out more.

 Please find attached job description for full details.